gsm1011/hadoop.admin/manuscript/chapter4.md

 example, in the preceding output, two jobs have been submitted, the first job with JobId `job_201302152353_0001` is in the succeeded state and the second job with JobId `job_201302152353_0002` is in the preparation state.
-Both jobs have normal priority and don’t have scheduling information.
+Both jobs have normal priority and don't have scheduling information.

 We can check the status of the default queue with the following command: